How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 The key settings include:

 - Restoration/Service/Remodel: This setting reflects the reality of repair work — jobs that involve drive time, mobilization costs, material delivery to an occupied structure, reduced productivity due to working around existing finishes and contents, and the inherent inefficiency of restoration and remodeling work.
-This is the appropriate setting for the vast majority of insurance repair claims.
+This is the appropriate setting for most insurance repair claims.

-- Total Rebuild or Similar: This setting reflects new construction efficiency — large-scale work on unoccupied structures where crews have unrestricted access, can schedule freely, and operate at maximum productivity.
+- Total Rebuild or Similar: This setting reflects new construction efficiency — large-scale work on unoccupied structures where crews have unrestricted access.
 This setting produces the lowest labor costs.

 Here is the problem: when a carrier's adjuster selects "Total Rebuild" or even "Large Restoration/Remodel" for a project that is actually a restoration or repair job in an occupied home, every single labor line item in the estimate is reduced.
 The cumulative effect can undervalue the labor component of the entire estimate by 15-30%.
 On a $60,000 repair, that is $9,000 to $18,000 that disappears from the estimate with a single setting change.